7lenders/7lenders-Files/Integrating a BTC price oracle.md

 ## 🧪 Testing Scenarios

-To ensure the reliability of the oracle integration, consider the following test cases:
+To ensure the reliability of the oracle integration, we consider the following test cases:

 * **Price Feed Accuracy:**